 - Treatment is individualized based upon each client’s personal needs and goals.
 The program includes 2 group therapy sessions and a mindful eating experience.

 - The program is in a cozy setting in the community, instead of at a facility.

-- Clients may be followed their own Primary Care Physician, Psychiatrist, and Nutritionist in the community.
+- Clients may be followed by their own Primary Care Physician, Psychiatrist, and Nutritionist in the community.
 When necessary or requested, Art of Awareness will provide referrals to specialized medical providers.

 - The IOP staff collaborates with the client’s multi-disciplinary team of providers.